bullishonyou/knox-wallet-nock/README.md

 ✅ **DO:**
 - Save your seed phrase and private key offline
-- Use a strong password if your node requires one
 - Run the node locally for maximum security
 - Keep your Python environment up to date